6-6-6/swan-updown/README.md

 First, it parses `PLUTO_*` and cli args.

-Then it helps create ipsec interfaces on-demand and log to syslog.
+Then it helps create ipsec interfaces on demand and log to syslog.

 ### usage